k-box/k-box/docs/installation/installation.md

 # Installation

-The K-Box and it's components are available as a [Docker](https://www.docker.com/) images.
+The K-Box and its components are available as [Docker](https://www.docker.com/) images.

 This guide will walk you through the installation and configuration of a K-Box instance on a Linux based OS.